 “DU changed my life, of course,” McCarvel says.
 “The wealth of resources available to me during my time at Dominican was extraordinary.
 Great professors and an open door policy around campus allowed me to grow and mature in any way that I desired.
 I never recall hearing a ‘no’ if I asked for help.
 There was always someone willing to walk with you through that extra mile.
 I hope I can show the same sort of patience and dedication to anyone seeking my assistance or guidance.”

-In January, McCarvel looks to move to Chile where he will immerse himself in learning a second language while making his website, themasterswitch.com, his first priority.
+In January, McCarvel moved to Chile where he will immerse himself in learning a second language while making his website, themasterswitch.com, his first priority.

-The former soccer player, who once figured he would be fortunate to travel around the United States, will be working on his fifth continent.
+The former soccer player, who once figured he would be fortunate to travel around the United States, is working on his fifth continent.
 This is not how and where he envisioned himself to be as an 18-year-old coming to Dominican.
 His goal was scoring goals.

 “My advice to DU undergraduates is two-fold,” McCarvel says.
 “First, you can get as much out of Dominican as you choose, so get involved with more activities and groups, talk to professors outside of class, and take an extra course or two here or there.
 It all pays off, one way or another.